 The Master Sewer Plan (MSP) and IT/Scada Master Plan were accepted by the Board of Directors in FY22.
-The agency engaged with HDR Engineering Inc. to perform rate studies for Sewer Service Charges and Connection Fees as the next step to meet it's target fund balances per the Agency's fund policy, which could be accomplished through rate increases, grants and debt financing.
+The agency engaged with HDR Engineering Inc. to perform rate studies for Sewer Service Charges and Connection Fees.
+In 2023, the T-TSA board approved a 30% rate increase for fiscal 2024, with the agency's future rates approved under proposition 218 revenues are expected to double by FY28.
+For FY24, review of the Connection Fee study will be complete and fees are anticipated to increase effective for FY25.
+This is the next step to meet target fund balances per the Agency's fund policy, which could be accomplished through rate increases, grants and debt financing.